 What’s the first thing you reach for when you’re feeling a bit low?
 Lots of people reach for a bag of crisps, or maybe some deep fried chicken, or ice cream.
-If it cheers us up, what’s wrong with that?
+So, what’s wrong with that, if it’s a food that boosts our mood?

 Actually, there’s nothing wrong with that.
 A little of what you fancy often does you good, but the key word here is ‘little’.
 If you want foods to improve mood and energy over the long term it’s important to also think long term.
 We may love all those sweet, fried, salty and fatty foods, but mostly we realise these need consuming in moderation.